conan-io/conan-io.github.io/_posts/2018-01-30-Cross-building-Boost-Android.markdown

 above profile can reuse them without building from sources the whole boost library.

 In a **following blog post** we will create an android app, using the boost library, with an Android Studio project and a simple "conanfile.txt".
-We will explain how to generate the same app for multiple architectures (arm, x86 ...) and package everything in a single apk.
+We will explain how to build the same app for multiple architectures (arm, x86 ...) and package everything in a single apk.